aubertc/bib-publication-list/README.md

 To use this program, you will need to

-- Include your [BibTex](https://www.bibtex.com/) references in your webpage,
+- Include your [BibTex](https://www.bibtex.com/) references in your `html` webpage,
-- Load two javascript libraries and one css file,
+- Load one css file and two javascript libraries,
 - Call the program with a `<script>` element.

 The pre-compiled (and minified) files are at [in the release](https://github.com/aubertc/bib-publication-list/releases).